soup/clients/README.md

 Clients
 =======

 This repo contains a list of example clients using the soup API, filed by API version.
-An uneven minor version denotes a work-in-progress with no guarantees whatsoever.
+An odd minor version denotes a work-in-progress with no guarantees whatsoever.
 An even minor version will represent a stable endpoint that you can ship an application with without fear of sudden discontinuation of service.

 In order to use the soup API you have to register a client with soup.io via http://api.soup.io/oauth_clients/ - although this interface may migrate into your users admin panel at some point in time.
 Please consider using a soup group where you post updates for the application URL parameter.